muganga-charles/Interface/interfaces/readMe.md

 # interface package.
-the files in this package show how to appy interfaces to the diffrent classes.
+the files in this package
 ### The interfaces include;